ploomber/doc/doc/user-guide/cli.md

 The command-line interface will automatically read your environment variables and include them in the deployment.

-Now, you can access and verify your environment variables inside your application.
-Learn how to access them [here.](./env-vars.md)
+To learn how to read your environment variables from within your application, see [Reading variables.](./env-vars.md)